nadl40/mbnz-release/README.md

 * Secondly, the quality and consistency of source metadata must be good, if you try an odly formatted entry in discogs, you will not get much done.
 * Thirdly, creating Work Relationships is challenging at best of times, so your success ratio will vary.
 Please verify all entries for correction, especially work rels, and edit or remove as required.

-Most of my time as an editor is spend on Classical Music and Jazz.
+Most of my time as an editor is spend entering Classical and Jazz releases.
 I find this sets of scripts time saving and hope that others will have similar experience.